Story Arcs: What They Are and How To Write Them

 The Voyage

 The voyage features a character traveling to an unknown land and then returning when the evil has been defeated.
-Sometimes this voyage is an alternate dimension that characters enter into from the real world (think The Lion, The Witch, and The Wardrobe), or just a frightening place (Like Orpheus and Eurydice).
+Sometimes this voyage is an alternate dimension that characters enter into from the real world (think The Lion, The Witch, and The Wardrobe), or just a frightening place.

 Comedy